romanmazeev/Draws/README.md

 2. Run this [script](https://github.com/romanmazeev/Draws/blob/master/Model/create_model.py) to generate CoreML model.

 ### How to make model updatable
-In order to make the model updatable, you need to run the [script] (https://github.com/romanmazeev/Draws/blob/master/Model/make_updatable.py).
+In order to make the model updatable, you need to run the [script](https://github.com/romanmazeev/Draws/blob/master/Model/make_updatable.py).